bsun0802/eQTL-mapping/README.md

 This repository serves as a supplementary for the manuscripts submitted to Briefs in Bioinformatics. see: http://@OUR-PUBLICATION-URL

+you can install the packages required by `pip install -r requrirements.txt`

 #### Usage

 Quantile Regression without inverse-normal-transformation.